luismsouto/world-cup-simulator/readme.md

 | Spain | 2157 | 2087 | -70 |
 | Japan | 1906 | 1838 | -69 |
 | Argentina | 2114 | 2053 | -61 |

-These adjustments are broadly consistent with expectations: USA and Ghana are well-known to be underrated by historical Elo, while Ecuador's rating was inflated by a strong qualifying campaign against South American opposition that did not translate to the expected performance against European and Asian teams at this tournament.

 The win expectancy for the home team is given by the standard Elo formula: